Outgoing Student Mobility for Studies

 Students who have completed the credits required to obtain a diploma or who will not have a course load equivalent to 30 ECTS credits in the mobility period cannot apply for mobility.

-2. To have a GTU GPA of at least 2.20/4.0 (for undergraduate students) and at least 2.5/4.0 (for graduate students)
+2. To have a minimum GTU CGPA of 2.20/4.0 (for undergraduate students) and a minimum GTU CGPA of 2.5/4.0 (for graduate students)

 3. To hold a minimum score of 70 in the language exam to be administered by the Department of Foreign Languages

-The International Exchange Programs Office does not have information about foreign language exam questions and content, and exam samples from previous years are not available from our office.
+The International Exchange Programs Office does not have information about the foreign language exam questions and content, and exam samples from previous years are not available from our office.

 The International Exchange Programs Office may not organize an English exam for every announcement.
-It will be useful for our candidates who wish to apply for our interim / additional announcements to obtain a score from one of the suitable exam types mentioned above for their English grade.
+It will be useful for our candidates who wish to apply for our interim / additional announcements to obtain a score in one of the suitable exam types mentioned above for their English grade.

 4. The department has an inter-institutional agreement: